 Implementing a new electronic health record system can increase satisfaction and decrease burnout.
 In one case that was studied, initial satisfaction was low.
 However, training in properly using the new technology improved satisfaction and increased efficiency in using the latest technology.

 Understanding what expectations providers have with their record-keeping can boost their satisfaction levels.
 One of the keys to high satisfaction was creating a highly structured onboarding process.
 This process should include a clear explanation of the organization’s culture.
 This can help set expectations for the provider.

-Understanding what is considered mastery helps eliminate confusion over the workflow, what is required, and what is just beneficial.
+Understanding what is considered mastery helps eliminate confusion over the workflow, what is required, and what is beneficial.
 If compliance workflow is the only consideration when developing an EHR, provider satisfaction will likely be low.
 A workflow that adds value beyond compliance issues will help the provider understand what is going on with the patient, improve communication, and boost satisfaction for both provider and patient.

 Another key to increasing satisfaction with EHRs is ensuring that providers understand that the drop-down menus and checkboxes that make up parts of the electronic health records will not be the only thing included in the patient’s charts.
 Medical transcription is still a part of modern-day health records.
-The provider can dictate history, first-person views of the patient, and other contextual clinical narratives into a cellphone, digital recorder, computer microphone or any other recording device.
+The provider can dictate history, first-person views of the patient, and other contextual clinical narratives into a cellphone, digital recorder, computer microphone, or any other recording device.
 Medical transcription will ensure the information makes it to the EHR.

 As with any new technology, the initial roll-out can be overwhelming.
 A key factor in boosting satisfaction with both providers and patients is training.
 EHRs do not have to be overwhelming, and they will not prevent the inclusion of the clinical narrative.
-Taking charge of training and maintaining a consistent schedule of continuing education allows your providers to get the most benefits from the EHR process.
+Taking charge of training and maintaining a consistent continuing education schedule allows your providers to get the most benefits from the EHR process.